ArdentLabs/bootcamp-fall-2017/week2/README.md

 }
 ```

-Let's make a function that can accept either a `Square` or a `Circle` as it's
+Let's make a function that can accept either a `Square` or a `Circle` as its
 parameter and return the area of the shape.

 ```js